zachd/stretch-my-time-off/README.md

 # Stretch My Time Off

 Welcome to **Stretch My Time Off**, a personal project designed to help you optimize your vacation days by strategically aligning public holidays and personal leave.
-This tool allows you to maximize your time off, making it easier to plan the ultimate getaway.
+This tool allows you to maximize your time off.

 ## Table of Contents